 Copper flashings are easy to solder and corrosion-resistant, even in polluted air and in contact with masonry, but should not be in contact with galvanized steel.
 Nails in contact with the copper should be copper or stainless steel.
 Over time, all unpainted copper will oxidize and develop a green patina that protects the underlying copper.
+This a gradual process that occurs over 5 to 10 years.
 While most people find the patina attractive, the runoff of the oxidation can leave streaks of blue-green stains on the siding or trim.

 Some experts caution against using copper or lead-coated copper in contact with red cedar or redwood or rainwater that drains over the wood.
 Over time, the copper surface will be etched by the acidic wood runoff.
 Although failures of copper flashings are rare, they have been reported in areas of the Northeast after 10 to 20 years of service.
 The combination of acidic rain and exposure to runoff from red cedar is suspected as the cause.

 Lead-Coated Copper.
 Copper flashing coated with lead on both sides can work well where staining of building components from runoff may be a problem.
 Lead-coated copper has a less noticeable gray runoff.
 Also, copper flashing will react in contact with galvanized steel unless the copper is lead-coated.